 The stalls are stacked close together, and the sound of haggling fills the air – if you need a breather, escape to the outer stalls and grab a coconut ice-cream or some pineapple on a stick.

-The market is a brilliant cultural experience, and you’re bound to come away with a good few trinkets for the family and a new appreciation for Thai street food.
+The market is a brilliant cultural experience, and therefore deserves a spot on our Bangkok itimerary.
+You’re bound to come away with a good few trinkets for the family and a new appreciation for Thai street food.

 - Why it’s awesome: The gold-plated Reclining Buddha at Wat Pho is a sight to behold at 46-meters.
 And it’s Bangkok’s oldest and largest temple complex!